Updated on February 2020

 Following the federal decisions to prevent the coronavirus, cities and municipalities also provide support measures for the self-employed and entrepreneurs affected.
 A compilation of a.o. the fiscal measures of the Flemish cities and municipalities can be found on the website of VVSG here.
 However, it is recommended to have a look at the website of your municipality.

-- No tax increase will be imposed if the period within which a deed must be submitted for registration is exceeded.
-The period is automatically extended if the more stringent measures remain in force for a longer period.
-If, for example, two parties agree to sell an immovable property and this sale should be registered by 28 March, this deadline is now extended to 30 September (i.e. two months after the end of the period of stricter corona measures).
-The filing period is automatically extended if the more stringent measures remain in force for a longer period.
-In addition, the period of time to comply with the conditions to maintain a favourable regime is similarly extended with 2 months.
+- no tax increase will be imposed if the period within which a deed must be submitted for registration is exceeded.
+If, for example, two parties agree to sell an immovable property and this sale should be registered by authentic deed on 28 November 2020, this deadline is now extended to 30 April 2021.
+In addition, the period of time to comply with the conditions to maintain a favourable regime is extended until 30 April 2021 as well.

 This also implies that the payment of the registration duties can be postponed to the same extent.

-The corona crisis may raise concerns about a potential change in the 'place of effective management' of a company as a result of the COVID-19 measures taken by governments, such as travel restrictions.
+The corona crisis may raise concerns about a potential change in the “place of effective management” of a company as a result of the COVID-19 measures taken by governments, such as travel restrictions.
 Such change may impact the company’s residence status under the relevant domestic laws and also affect the country where a company is regarded as a resident for tax treaty purposes.
-For an overview of the OECD analysis as well as the perspective of our home markets – Belgium, Luxembourg, Netherlands and Switzerland – on corporate tax residence and substance, please click here.
+For an overview of the OECD analysis as well as the perspective of our home markets – Belgium, Luxembourg, Netherlands and Switzerland – on corporate tax residence and substance, we refer to our flash.

 Specific agreements have been made regarding employees commuting between Belgium on the one hand, and Germany, France, Luxembourg or the Netherlands on the other hand.